Background and activities

 Teaching: game and graphics programming, mobile, peer-to-peer and blockchain technologies.

 Hardcore explorer and thinker.
 Rock climber.
 Paragliding pilot and long distance runner.

 - IMT4889 - Specialisation in Decentralised Technologies

 - IMT6221 - Mobile, Distributed and Decentralised Technology

 A selection of recent journal publications, artistic productions, books, including book and report excerpts.
 See all publications in the database

-- (2017) A Collusion Attack on the Lightning Network — Implications for Forensics.
-IFIP Advances in Information and Communication Technology. vol. 511 (XIII).
+- (2017) Digital forensic implications of collusion attacks on the lightning network.
+IFIP Advances in Information and Communication Technology. vol. 511.

 - (2015) Analysing the apprenticeship system in the Maghribi traders coalition.
-Lecture Notes in Computer Science. vol. 9002.
+Lecture Notes in Computer Science (LNCS). vol. 9002.

 - (2015) Modelling dynamic normative understanding in agent societies.
 Scalable Computing : Practice and Experience. vol. 16 (4).

 - (2015) HIPing Innovation Education in University: Introducing socio-technical concepts for cross-disciplinary teams in applied computer sciences.
 CEUR Workshop Proceedings. vol. 1374.